dimsmol/authen/README.md

 			* 'skip' - do not renew
 			* 'force' - renew
 	* returns dict with:
+		* type - provider type as initialized
+		* identity - resolved identity
+		* authResult - dict with lowlevel data:
 			* authData - auth data extracted from req
 			* tokenData - data extracted from token
 			* renewalTokenInfo - token info used for renewal, structure is same as tokenInfo field returned by login()
 			* renewal - renewal result ready to send to client, structure is same as result field returned by login()
-	* can return AuthProblem object as an error, it's data field usually contains part of normal result, it's code field indicates type of problem:
+	* can return AuthProblem object as an error, it's data field usually contains partially filled authResult structure of normal result, it's code field indicates type of problem:
 			* NoAuthData - no auth data found
 			* CSRF - CSRF protection required, but not found
 			* InvalidToken - couldn't understand token